Macrometacorp/docs/docs/cep/query-guide/partition/purge-partition.md

 ```

-Partition Purge configuration| Description
+Partition Purge Configuration| Description
 ---------|--------
-Purge interval | The periodic time interval to purge the purgeable partition instances.
+Purge interval | The periodic time interval to purge the partition instances.
-Idle period of partition instance| The period, a particular partition instance (for a given partition key) needs to be idle before it becomes purgeable.
+Idle period of partition instance| The period that a particular partition instance for a given partition key needs to be idle before it becomes available to purge.

-**Examples**
+## Example

-Mark partition instances eligible for purging, if there are no events from a particular deviceID for 15 seconds, and periodically purge those partition instances every 1 second.
+Mark partition instances eligible for purging, if there are no events from a particular deviceID for 15 seconds, and periodically purge those partition instances every one second.

 ```sql
 @purge(enable='true', interval='1 sec', idle.period='15 sec')